My down to earth therapeutic approach:

 Supervision - individual and group

-Professional Supervision for Therapists and Mentors: £50 for 60 mins. (group supervision also available).
+Professional Supervision for Therapists and Mentors: £55 per hour.

 Totnes: Tuesdays, Wednesdays, Fridays 9am to 5pm.
 Thursdays 2pm to 5pm